nishantnepal/nishantnepal.github.io/_posts/2025-09-13-building-gen-ai-intro.md

 ## Coming Up Next

-In the next post, we'll dive deeper into setting up a remote MCP server.
+In the next post, we'll dive deeper into setting up remote MCP servers and clients.